 Time to head out on the water and fish the pacific for salmon.
-Book your trip with Invictus Charters, and let Captain Gerry guide you through one of the richest marine environments in North America.
+Book your trip with Coastal Blue Adventures, and let Captain Peter guide you through one of the richest marine environments in North America.

 Cold pack your catch and head to the harbour.
 Grab a fish taco at Penny’s Palapa or fish and chips from Trollers.
 Take out and picnic at Maffeo Sutton Park, or stay in and enjoy either of these floating restaurants.